SHURIKENBEBE/weather-dashboard/README.md

 ### THEN I am again presented with current and future conditions for that city

 ## CHALLENGES & TO BE UPDATED
-### A few challenges presented itself as I am writing the code- i'm having trouble with getting the api to work or to generate any data; the biggest challenge will be converting the city to coordinates in order to find the correct data for the location.
+### Many challenges presented itself as I am writing the code- specifically having trouble with getting the api to work to generate any data.
+With the OpenWeather API taking in longitudes and latitudes, the biggest challenge is converting the city to coordinates in order to find the correct data for the correct location.As a result, no data was able to be displayed or stored in local storage.
 Due to time constraint, i will have to come back and work on this further.

+### deployed website can be found here: https://github.com/SHURIKENBEBE/weather-dashboard